neilobremski/pyquest/README.md

 Write a function to accept a list and return a shuffled version.
 The original list must be unaffected.

-Write a version of the same function that shuffles the source list in place.
+Now do it so that it shuffles the source list in place (e.g. modifies the source list).

+Now do it using only `random.randint()`.

 ## Capital!